The Astonishing Power of Social Pressure

 The subjects would be asked which of the three lines matched the line on the first card.
 But there was an added wrinkle: Before the experiment began, Asch had arranged for seven confederates to give their answers before the other subjects did.
 Further, he instructed the confederates to sometimes give the wrong answers.
 In the end, despite the seeming simplicity of the task, three out of four subjects actually agreed with an incorrect answer given by the confederates at least once—one in four subjects agreed with the wrong answer 50 percent of the time.

 A half-century later, in 2005, psychiatrist and neuroscientist Gregory Berns updated Asch's study—and found almost identical results.
-Berns asked a group of subjects look at objects, then decide whether they were the same or different.
+Berns asked a group of subjects to look at objects, then decide whether they were the same or different.
 One by one, the participants were hooked up to a brain scanner, allowing researchers to see which part of the brain responded to the task.
 But unbeknownst to the 32 volunteers in the study, four other people—whom they met in the waiting room—had been prompted by Berns to give fake answers to some of the questions.

 In the waiting room, each subject, and the confederates, chatted, played a practice round, and took pictures of one another, all as a way of forming a group bond.
 Then the subject went into the MRI room.
 The subjects were told that, first, the others would discuss their observations as a group, then decide if the objects were the same or different.
 The subject was shown the group's answer, and then the object.
-Sometimes the group unanimously gave an incorrect response; others times, a unanimously correct one.
+Sometimes the group unanimously gave an incorrect response; other times, a unanimously correct one.
 A few mixed answers were also included.